skenderidis/nginx-gitops/README.md

-### From YAML to Running Config: The NGINX Automation Pipeline
+### The Automation Pipeline: From YAML to Running Config
 So far, we’ve introduced the building blocks of a modern NGINX automation stack: NIM for centralized control, Git for configuration versioning, and CRD-style YAML to make service definition approachable.
 But how do these pieces connect?

 The answer lies in the automation pipeline—a set of steps that transforms intent (YAML) into reality (running NGINX config).
 Let’s break down the process: